virtual-labs/svc-bug-report/README.md

 ## Editable attributes
 **1. title**
-This will be the title that will be in the event on submitting the buug report.
+This will be the title in the event on submitting the bug report.
 **2. page-type**
-This is a list of hardcoded questions based on the following [types](https://github.com/virtual-labs/svc-bug-report/blob/wc/questions.json).
+This is a list of hardcoded questions based on the following [types](hhttps://github.com/virtual-labs/svc-bug-report/blob/main/questions.json).

 Depending on the type given, the Multiple Choice options will be rendered.
 **3. context-info**
-This is data which will be passed as it is, this is left for developer to deal with.
+This data will be passed as it is, this is left for developer to deal with.
 One possible use case would be to pass custom data for google analytics.
 **4. checkbox-json**
-This would consist of additonal questions which you want to ask, the format for the same is as follows [here](https://github.com/virtual-labs/ph3-lab-mgmt/blob/plugin/bug-report-wc/assets_plugins/json/bug-report-questions.js)
+This would consist of additional questions which you want to ask, the format for the same is as follows [here](https://github.com/virtual-labs/ph3-lab-mgmt/blob/master/assets_plugins/json/bug-report-questions.js)
 **5. button_style**
 You need to add styling to this attribute if you would like to add css to bug report button.
 **6. position**